mynttt/UpdateTool/README.md

 Name | Description
 :-------------------------:|:-------------------------:|
 TMDB_API_KEY|Enables TMDB Movie/Series library processing
-TVDB_API_KEY|Enables TVDB Series library processing UNLOCK_FOR_NEW_TV_AGENT|Opt-in for libraries using the new TV Show agent.
+TVDB_API_KEY|Enables TVDB Series library processing using either the v3 legacy key or the v4 pin UNLOCK_FOR_NEW_TV_AGENT|Opt-in for libraries using the new TV Show agent.
 All libraries that are opted-in this way will have their ratings changed to IMDB ratings by this tool ([more here](#opt-in-for-libraries-using-the-new-tv-show-agent))
 IGNORE_LIBS|Ignore libraries with certain IDs ([more here](#Ignore-libraries-from-being-updated)) CAPABILITIES|Custom flags for the tool ([more here](#supply-custom-capability-flags))